-So – the stories on Gluten Free Vodka are mixed as a 21-year old's birthday cocktail.
-Many Vodkas are distilled from grains that contain Gluten, but most experts say that the Gluten is removed during the distillation process.
+The story on Gluten-Free Vodka is as mixed up as a 21-year old's birthday shots.
+Many vodkas are distilled from grains that contain gluten, but experts (and science) say that the gluten is removed during the distillation process.

 Here's a little more info from folks who know -

-The European Food Safety Authority considers distilled alcohol "unlikely to cause a severe reaction" in those with grain allergies and the Canadian Celiac Association allows distilled alcoholic beverages for celiacs even if they're made with wheat, rye, or barley, since "the distillation process should remove the reaction-causing proteins".
+The European Food Safety Authority considers distilled alcohol "unlikely to cause a severe reaction" in those with grain allergies and the Canadian Celiac Association allows distilled alcoholic beverages for people with Celiac even if they're made with wheat, rye, or barley, since "the distillation process should remove the reaction-causing proteins".

 Here's a list of popular Vodkas & what they're distilled from: